coffee makers icon

 The Brikka adds an extra layer of complexity and produces a stronger cup of coffee than the Moka Express.
 So, for us, the original is still the best.

 The Bialetti Brikka is their newer model.
 Whilst it is not hugely different in the way it brews coffee, the Brikka produces coffee closer to that of “true espresso” than the Moka Express.
 It is also harder to use, to begin with.
-So for simplicity, the Moka Express is better, for coffee closer to espresso, the Brikka is the one.

 If you’re used to using the Moka Express, be prepared for a new learning curve if you purchase the Brikka.
 The brewing process is much faster which you will need to watch to prevent burning.